 Univariate Feature Selection: What It Does and Doesn't Do

 In this chapter, we have learned techniques for going through features one by one to see whether they have predictive power.
 This is a good first step, and if you already have features that are very predictive of the outcome variable, you may not need to spend much more time considering features before modeling.
 However, there are drawbacks to univariate feature selection.
 In particular, it does not consider the interactions between features.
-For example, what if the credit default rate is very high specifically for people with a certain education level and a certain range of credit limit?
+For example, what if the credit default rate is very high specifically for people with both a certain education level and a certain range of credit limit?

 Also, with the methods we used here, only the linear effects of features are captured.
 If a feature is more predictive when it's undergone some type of transformation, such as a polynomial or logarithmic transformation, or binning (discretization), linear techniques of univariate feature selection may not be effective.
 Interactions and transformations are examples of feature engineering, or creating new features, in these cases from existing features.
-The shortcomings of linear feature selection methods can be remedied by non-linear modeling techniques including random forest, which we will examine later.
+The shortcomings of linear feature selection methods can be remedied by non-linear modeling techniques including decision trees and methods based on them, which we will examine later.
 But there is still value in looking for simple relationships that can be found by linear methods for univariate feature selection, and it is quick to do.

-Understanding Logistic Regression with function Syntax in Python and the Sigmoid Function
+Understanding Logistic Regression and the Sigmoid Function using function Syntax in Python

-In this section, we will open the black box all the way: we will gain a comprehensive understanding of how logistic regression works.
+In this section, we will open the “black box” of logistic regression all the way: we will gain a comprehensive understanding of how it works.
 We start off by introducing a new programming concept: functions.
-At the same time, we'll learn about a mathematical function that plays a key role in logistic regression.
+At the same time, we'll learn about a mathematical function, the sigmoid function, that plays a key role in logistic regression.

 In the most basic sense, a function in computer programming is a piece of code that takes inputs and produces outputs.
 You have been using functions throughout the book: functions that were written by someone else.
 Anytime that you use syntax such as this: output = do_something_to(input), you have used a function.
 For example, NumPy has a function you can use to calculate the mean of the input: